Xorlent/Orcaslicer-Qidi-Plus-4/README.md

    - Search for "X-Plus 4" and select the appropriate nozzle sizes
 7. Connect to your printer using the Wi-Fi icon next to the printer name and enter the IP address of your device

-## Notes
+## General Notes and Observations
 - Generic Qidi filament profiles are included for PLA, PLA Silk, PETG, ABS, and TPU95A
   - In my testing of their generic PETG profile, I recommend slowing all print speeds by 35-40% and increasing the flow ratio to .96 as a starting point
+- The print bed on the unit I received is one of the truest original equipment plates I have measured
+  - DO manually level the bed before doing any other calibration for best results
+  - In the printer's Start G code, I recommend changing the line, "G4 3000" to "G4 500000" to give the large bed more time to heat soak

 ## License
 QIDIStudio is licensed under the GNU Affero General Public License, version 3.
 QIDIStudio is based on BambuStudio by Bambu Lab.